 - Switch up your exercise routine.
 It’s easy to overdo it when you want to keep up with your old exercise routine.
 Try changing up your exercises, cutting back on your time spent working out, or limiting some of your usual activities.
 On the flip side, if you haven’t been exercising, you could try getting in a daily walk or yoga practice to boost your energy levels.

 - Rest.
 Easier said than done, but try to find time to take naps as often as you need, and give yourself a break as often as you can.
+You can even convince your partner to massage your swollen feet or ankles with a cooling pregnancy lotion for some much-needed TLC.
 The dishes and laundry can wait, or better yet, delegate!
 It doesn’t hurt to play the pregnancy card while you still can.

 - Stay healthy.
 Eating often and clean can make a huge difference in your fatigue.
 Stay away from excess sugar or caffeine, especially midday when they’ll be followed by an energy crash.
 Follow pregnancy nutrition recommendations and ensure you’re getting enough iron, calcium, and protein.

 - Take your B Vitamins.
 A critical component of prenatal nutrition, B vitamins help the body convert food into energy and replenish red blood cells.
 Most prenatal vitamins will have the appropriate amount of B vitamins needed for a healthy pregnancy, like folate, B6, and B12.

 The American College of Obstetrics & Gynecology (ACOG) rounded up and reviewed studies on caffeine consumption and pregnancy and concluded that staying under 200 mg daily won’t hurt your baby.
 This includes any naturally occurring caffeine like what’s found in coffee, tea, and chocolate and added caffeine found in soda and energy drinks.